stup4r/NanoSignal/README.md

 # NanoSignal

-NanoSignal is a signal processing software solution, specialized in nanomotion detection output.
+NanoSignal is a signal processing software.
-Nanomotion detection is a biosensing technique used for different problems of medial importance.

-* Private Repository of Petar Stupar
+* Private Repository